interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 You should now have a website-friendly version of ruby.
 You can check your version numbers on ruby and gem, just to be sure.

 #### Installing Jekyll
 Run the following to install `jekyll` as well as a package management tool called `bundler`.
+The version numbers below are the ones I verified work with ruby 2.7.2 to build the website.

 ```
-gem install jekyll
+gem install bundler -v 2.2.24
-gem install bundler -v 2.1.4
+gem install jekyll -v 4.3.2

 ```

 **Note**: If you are using macOS High Sierra (10.13) or Mojave (10.14) or Catalina (10.15) you might experience